yarri/MarkdownManual.MdBook/src/public/markdown_manual/en/01-basic-syntax/index.md

     And then this.
     The end of the second paragraph.

 This is the first paragraph.
 The text continues.
-The text is still going on.
-The text is still going on.
+The text continues.
+The text continues.
 And it goes on.
 And the end.

 This is the second paragraph.
 This is also part of the second paragraph.
 And this is still part of the second paragraph.
 And then this.
 The end of the second paragraph.

 #### Line breaks